soup8732/Custom-Playlist-Maker/CONTRIBUTING.md

-feat: add support for batch video downloads Implemented functionality to allow users to download random music according to their mood, several random quotes.
+feat: add support for batch video downloads Implemented functionality to allow users to download random music according to their mood.

 **Types:**